DavidPrichard/ScalaPT/readme.md

 * Scene definitions can be read from a JSON file.
 * Random number generation replaced with a State monad (which wraps an XorShift random number generator).

+# To-do:

+* Speed up convergence by sampling with a [low-discrepancy sequence](https://en.wikipedia.org/wiki/Low-discrepancy_sequence).
+* Consider any micro-optimizations worth their weight.
+*

 # Examples

+Hopefully I'll have some slick pictures here soon!
+For now, look at this ol' thing from the original:

 ## "Horizon"